-The Chicago RLTO is above anything you’ve agreed to in writing with your landlord or tenant.
-99% of Chicago tenants feel that because they’ve signed something, it is enforceable against them.
+The Chicago RLTO is above anything you’ve agreed to in writing.
+Most Chicago tenants feel that because they’ve signed something, it is enforceable against them.
 This is not the case!

 A provision prohibited by this section included in a rental agreement is unenforceable.
 The tenant may recover actual damages sustained by the tenant because of the enforcement of a prohibited provision.
 If the landlord attempts to enforce a provision in a rental agreement prohibited by this section the tenant may recover two months’ rent.”